dschoepel/openhab-addons/bundles/org.openhab.binding.tailwind/README.md

 Using the syntax for [defining a Thing](https://www.openhab.org/docs/configuration/things.html#defining-things-using-files):
 - the binding_id should always be 'tailwind'
 - the type_id should be the value for a Type in Supported Things table above (i.e iQ3)
 - the thing_id can be any unique value, best if the device MAC address is used.
+See additional considerations below to find the MAC address.

 The webServer Address can either be the IP Address of the controller or the URL.
 Using the URL is best approach as you dont have to worry about the controller device IP address changing.